cms636/cms636.github.io/_posts/2023-02-21-crinard-wunderkammer.md

 ---
 ## Wunderkammer: Travel

 Travel is a thing that I see as wonderful, that is to say that it is something that I personally enjoy greatly.
 Unfortunately, it's rather hard to do during the semester, so I've put together a set of items that remind me of it in my room.
-These are items/exhibits that represent travel in an intrinsic way to me, and I hope you enjoy them.
+These are items exhibits that represent travel in an intrinsic way to me, and I hope you enjoy them.

 ### Item 1: Model Airport
 I put together a scale mock-up of what the sort of arport that you might be able t oget anywhere from might look like, and I've attached an image here.
 (I've been doing this since high school, so the exact layout may change).